qkzk/fm/development.md

 #### Summary

 - BREAKING: removed jump mode completeley.
-If you bound a key to this mode in your config, you have to remove it.
   You can see your flagged files in the display::flagged mode, default bind: <F>.
 - BREAKING: removed all MOCP controls from fm.
 What was it doing there anyway ?.
-  You will have to remove all your custom binds to MOCP control from your config file to make it work.
+  Those change won't break your config file.
+While building the application, line with reference to removed binds will be erased.
 - search with regex.
 You can search (Char('/')) a regex pattern.
 Search next (Char('f')) will use that regex.
 - left or right aligned and clickable elements in header
 - shift+up, shift+down while typing something cycle trough previous entries.